-Download of the Reference Files via a web browser is supported in CSV or XML format.
-Users who operate Common Interface-scheduled replications are supported by a web service published on the CRD.
+The download of Reference Files from CRD via a web browser is supported in .CSV or .XML format.
+Users who operate Common Interface-scheduled replications are supported by a web service published within the CRD.